SEXUAL DYSFUNCTION IN WOMEN

 Vaginismus is a condition where there is involuntary tightness of the vagina during attempted intercourse.
 The tightness is actually caused by involuntary contractions of the pelvic floor muscles surrounding the vagina.
 The woman does not directly control or ‘will’ the tightness to occur; it is an involuntary pelvic response.
 She may not even have any awareness that the muscle response is causing the tightness or penetration problem.
 It is believed that 6 -12% of women have vaginismus.
 Because gathering reliable statistics for vaginismus is hindered by many factors, and the actual number might be quite higher.
 Regardless, Maze has helped many women overcome this condition.
 Read about their experiences here.

-Many of us are familiar with the use of botulinum toxin as a treatment for cosmetic reasons; it relaxes the muscles in the face so that smile lines and deep wrinkles do not appear.
+Many of us are familiar with the use of medical injections as a treatment for cosmetic reasons; it relaxes the muscles in the face so that smile lines and deep wrinkles do not appear.
 But it is the very action of releasing muscle tension that has led to its success for use in treating vaginismus.
-The botulinum toxin injections are administered to the muscles in the vagina which makes the muscles unable to tighten.
-What has been observed in research on the use of botulinum toxin for vaginismus is that there is a very high (75%) rate of success (meaning pain-free intercourse) within two-to-six weeks of the treatment.
-This reflects the success rates at Maze; stories which you can read about here.
+The medication is administered to the muscles in the vagina which makes the muscles unable to tighten.
+What has been observed in research is that there is a very high (75%) rate of success (meaning pain-free intercourse) within two-to-six weeks of the treatment.
+This reflects the success rates at Maze.
+Read the success stories here.

 Vulvodynia is a condition of chronic vulvar pain of at least 3 months duration.
 The vulvar region includes the pad of mons pubis — the fatty tissue at the base of your abdomen, the labia, the clitoris and the vaginal opening.
 The location, constancy and severity of the pain vary among sufferers.
 There is a great deal of frustration and anxiety, and she can experience a sense of sadness and loss that her life has become more limited and focused on this medical condition.
 Vulvodynia effects the woman, her sense of herself as a human being and often the long term health of her relationships.
 We want to be there to help with all facets of the problem.
 We have for many women.
 Read some of their stories here.